Sikhism in Fiji: As policemen

+Contracted Sikh policemen began being posted in Fiji from 1900 onwards.
+Sikh policemen formed the bulk of the early Fijian Sikh community.
 From 1900 Sikh policemen were brought to Fiji from Hong Kong and Shanghai.
 C. F. Andrews and W. W. Pearson, in their report on Indian indentured labour in Fiji, in February 1916, expressed high regard for the Indian Police Force in Suva made up of Sikhs.
 They noted that unlike in India these policemen did not take bribes.
 They wrote that:

 We found an extremely well-conducted Indian Police Force in Suva.
 These Indians, who were Sikhs, were paid a good monthly wage, and expressed themselves, on the whole, contented with their position.
 They had come out under an agreement, but there was nothing about it that was servile.
 Their passage was quite different from that of the ordinary coolies...
 They were treated well by their senior officers, who spoke highly of their men.

 Walter Gill, who served as an overseer for the Colonial Sugar Refining Company in Lautoka during the final years of indenture, has also written about significant numbers of Sikhs employed in the Western Division of Fiji to police the Indian population.